 Used with other studies, this scan will show whether your heart muscle is receiving enough blood.
-This will help your healthcare provider assess your level of coronary artery disease.
+This will help your provider assess your level of coronary artery disease.

-How should I prepare?
+How do I prepare?

-Some medicines can affect your test results.
-Ask your healthcare provider if you should stop taking any medicines before the exam.
-Here are some medicines you may need to stop taking on the day of your exam:
+• Some medicines can affect your test results.
+Ask your provider if you should stop taking any medicines before the exam.

-- Nitrates: sublingual Imdur, Isomo, Isordil, Isosorbide, Nitrobid, NTG, and NTG patch - Beta blockers: Atenolol, Carvedilol, Labetalol, Metoprolol, Nadalol, and Propanolol - Medicines that contain caffeine: Midol, Excedrine, and others - Call the Nuclear Medicine Department at 206.598.4240 if: - It is hard to place an intravenous (IV) line in your arm. - You cannot lie flat on your back for up to 30 minutes.
+- Some medicines you may need to stop taking on exam day are: - Nitrates: sublingual Imdur, Isomo, Isordil, Isosorbide, Nitrobid, NTG, and NTG patch - Beta blockers: Atenolol, Carvedilol, Labetalol, Metoprolol, Nadalol, and Propanolol - Medicines that contain caffeine: Midol, Excedrine, and others - Call the Nuclear Medicine Department at 206.598.4240 if: - It is hard to place an intravenous (IV) line in your arm. - You cannot lie flat on your back for up to 30 minutes. - If you were assigned female at birth: Tell your provider if you are pregnant or breastfeeding, or if there is any chance you could be pregnant.